 Natural life-like images

-and the brightest white light.
-A grayscale that allows
+black and the brightest white light.
+It creates a

-for the simultaneous display of brighter-highlights and darker
+grayscale that allows for the simultaneous display of

 HDR Formats